pwittchen/wittchen.io/source/_posts/modifying-methods-input-parameters.md

 ---

-During maintenance of the legacy projects I sometimes see constructions like:
+During maintenance of the legacy projects, I sometimes see constructions like:

 ```java
 void appendFooter(Report report);